Financial Insights

 Reverse Repo Rate and Its Function

-Besides the repo rate, there is another important rate called the reverse repo rate.
+Besides the repo rate, there is another important central bank rate called the reverse repo rate.
 This is the rate at which the Reserve Bank of India (RBI) borrows funds from commercial banks.

 When the RBI raises the reverse repo rate, it incentivises banks to park more funds with the central bank.
-Therefore, this system reduces the money supply in the economy.
+Therefore, this reverse repo rate system reduces the money supply in the Indian economy.
 This mechanism also helps control inflation and stabilise economic growth.

 Why Does the RBI Make Changes in the Repo Rate?